Friday, October 08, 2021

 that swimming badge, simple

-as it might have seemed, pro
+as it might have appeared, pro

 vided the most gratification of